Titanic Museum Belfast, Northern Ireland

 • Tickets are non-refundable if you missed the tour or are late for it.

-• You must arrive in time at the Discovery Point to have the tour on the time scheduled.
+• You must arrive on time at the Discovery Point to have the tour at the scheduled time.

 • Online resources are available during the visit to the place or even after it.